 🔼 Use the latest version of Google Chrome

 Use the most up-to-date version of Google Chrome for the best experience with all Webex Events products.
-If there's an 'Update' button in the top right corner of your Chrome, click the button and select Update Google Chrome.
-You won't lose your open browser tabs, though you may need to sign in to the Webex Events platform again.
+Google has instructions on how to check if Chrome needs to be updated and how to update it.
 Make sure you save any unsaved work before you update.

 💻 📱 Use a computer or smartphone

-Webex Events works best in the Chrome browser on a laptop or desktop computer, or with the app installed on a smartphone.
+Webex Events works best in the Chrome browser on a laptop or desktop computer, or with the Mobile App installed on a smartphone.
 Tablets like iPads tend to work fine, though we don't recommend using them.

 📄 Add Webex Events domains and emails to allowlists

-Make sure your staff, speakers, and attendees have the best possible experience when using our products by asking everyone to add our list of domains and emails to their network allowlists.
+Make sure your staff, speakers, and attendees have the best possible experience when using our products by adding our list of domains and emails to corporate or venue network allowlists.
 If attendees are joining your Event App from a managed network, they may need to ask their Information Technology (IT) personnel to add these domains.
 Click the button below for the full list of domains and emails. 👇

 🎤 📷 🎧 Allow microphone and camera permissions, and wear headphones